adplabs/JQL/README.md

 JSDOCS: https://developers.adp.com/JQL/JsonQueryLanguage/jsdocs/index.html

 JSON Renderer: https://developers.adp.com/JQL/JsonRenderer/index.html

-Click an item, and the concrete JQL path is shown at the bottom.
+Click the "Render" button, then click an item, and the concrete JQL path is shown at the bottom.

-JQL Test Page: https://developers.adp.com/JQL/JsonQueryLanguage/index.html Use this to test JQL paths and functions.
+JQL Test Page: https://developers.adp.com/JQL/JsonQueryLanguage/index.html

+Use this to test JQL paths and functions.

 NOTE: these tools have not gone through any serious QA process.
 But hey, they're free.
 Not free as in speech,